elves/elvish.io/src/ref/lang.md

 1
 ```

 Note that the behavior is different from that of bash or zsh.
-In bash or zsh,
+In either of them,
-temporary assignments to variable `$x` do not affect its direct appearance in
+temporary assignments to variables do not affect their direct use in the
-the command:
+command:

 ```sh
 bash-4.4$ x=1